DataDog/datadog-cdk-constructs/README.md

     new ExampleStack(app, "ExampleStack", {}, gitHash);
   }
   ```
+  Ensure you call this function to initialize your stack.

   In your stack constructor, change to add an optional `gitHash` parameter, and call `addGitCommitMetadata()`: